zzonyo/trust-docs-test/source/index.html.md

 | end_time   | false  | long    | end time(timestamp, Unit: Millisecond)        | Value Range：(start_time, now], now  |
 | page_index	|false |	int	| page index | if not filled in is 1st	|
 | page_size	|false |	int	| page size | if not filled is 10, 25 at most(if more than 25, treated as 50) |

+#### Note:
+ - The data of response is descending sorted, the latest the first.
+ - The settlement records is between "from" and "to"
+ - This interface only supports users to query data for the last 90 days.

 > Response: